A-Teen 2

 The web series accumulated 35 million views within two weeks of its premiere.
 To celebrate this achievement, part of the cast held a fan meeting on June 13, 2019.
 As of September 2019, the Korean and English version of the series on YouTube have a combined view count of 60 million views.

 Synopsis

 The story of seven students who learn the joys and hardships of being 19-year-olds.

-Introduction

-A story containing the sincerity of living every moment in countless worries and choices, A true school life that adds to the curiosity with students.